Glossary

 Without: adj., outside

-Yardarm: n., either end of the yard on a square sail
+Yardarm: n., either end of a yard

 Yaw: v., to swerve momentarily off-course